sg-56/PCOS_Detection/README.md

 - `cleaned_data.csv`: Data that's ready to go for training.
 - `pcos_prediction_dataset.csv`: The raw dataset, ready for exploration.
+-
+#### Key Findings
+    Numerical Summary:
+        Age: Mean = 31.98 years; ranges from 15 to 49 years.
+        Lifestyle Score: Mean = 5.51 (scale 1–10).
+        Undiagnosed PCOS Likelihood: Mean = 0.15 (ranges from 0.05 to 0.25).

+    Diagnosis Distribution:
+        89.5% of participants were not diagnosed with PCOS.
+        10.5% were diagnosed with PCOS.

+    BMI Distribution:
+        50.1% have a Normal BMI.
+        30.0% are Overweight, 14.9% are Obese, and 4.9% are Underweight.

+    Menstrual Regularity:
+        Among participants with Irregular Menstrual Cycles, 10.6% were diagnosed with PCOS.
+        For those with Regular Menstrual Cycles, only 10.4% were diagnosed.

+    Hirsutism:
+        15.0% of participants with Hirsutism were diagnosed with PCOS, compared to 10.5% without it.

+    Correlations:
+        Weak correlations exist between Age, Lifestyle Score, and Undiagnosed PCOS Likelihood, indicating that other factors (likely categorical ones) play a stronger role in PCOS diagnosis.

 ## Notebook 📓